DCA-Monster/cartesi-grant-proposal/readme.md

 Key technical objectives for this POC include:

 1.  **Streamable tokens:** Implementing Streamable token mechanics designed for efficient management of large-scale ongoing streams and accurate real-time balance computations.
-2.  **Cartesi Subgraphs:** Implementing a dedicated Graph API mechanism, fine-tuned for indexing Cartesi-specific "Notices".
+2. **Cartesi Subgraphs:** Introducing a GraphQL API built atop Cartesi Node's native Postgres DB, emulating the utility and functionality of EVM's Subgraph, to streamline the processing of Cartesi-specific contract data for optimal frontend consumption.
 3.  **Cartesi Automated Market Maker:** Port the AMM model of Uniswap V2 to Cartesi, facilitating algorithmic token transfers without relying on an order book.
 4.  **AMM & StreamableTokens:** Adapting the Uniswap V2 structure for Cartesi to integrate fluidly with StreamableTokens, facilitating stream swaps.
 5.  **Gasless Transactions:** Adapting EIP-4337's gasless transaction framework for Cartesi DApps, keeping in mind Cartesi's unique architecture.